wazuh/wazuh-documentation/source/quickstart.rst

 Wazuh quickstart
 ================

+Wazuh is a free, open source, and enterprise-ready security monitoring solution for threat detection, integrity monitoring, incident response, and regulatory compliance.
+To learn more about the Wazuh solution, its components, architecture, and capabilities, check the :ref:`Getting started <getting_started>` section.

-Install the Wazuh server, the Wazuh indexer, and the Wazuh dashboard on the same host by using the unattended installation script.
-By running the automated script, you install and configure the Wazuh central components in just a few minutes.
-To learn more about each Wazuh component and its capabilities, check the :ref:`Components <components>` section.
+With Wazuh quickstart, you install the Wazuh indexer, the Wazuh server, and the Wazuh dashboard on the same host using the unattended installation script.
+These central components are in charge of analyzing the data gathered by the Wazuh agents, providing a search engine and data visualization tool that allow users to navigate through their security alerts.

+By running the automated script, you install and configure the Wazuh in just a few minutes.

+Alternatively, you can check our :ref:`Installation guide <installation_guide>` to learn how to individually install each component on the same server, as an all-in-one deployment, or on different servers as a distributed deployment depending on the environment needs.

 Requirements
 ------------